fused-effects/fused-effects/README.md

 In `fused-effects` and other systems with _algebraic_ (or, sometimes, _extensible_) effects, effectful programs are split into two parts: the specification (or _syntax_) of the actions to be performed, and the interpretation (or _semantics_) given to them.

 In `fused-effects`, _effect types_ provide syntax and _carrier types_ provide semantics.
 Effect types are datatypes with one constructor for each action, invoked using the `send` builtin.
 Carrier types are monads, with an `Algebra` instance specifying how an effect’s constructors should be interpreted.
-Carriers handle one or more effects, and multiple carriers can be defined for the same effect, corresponding to different interpreters for the effect’s syntax.
+Carriers can handle more than one effect, and multiple carriers can be defined for the same effect, corresponding to different interpreters for the effect’s syntax.

 ### Higher-order effects